pulumi/pulumi-synced-folder/sdk/python/README.md

 ### Sync to an Azure Blob Storage container

-Here, the folder's contents are synced to an Azure Blob Storage container, but instead of managing each file as an `azure.storage.Blob`, the component invokes the Azure CLI (specifically the `az storage blob sync` sommand) with [Pulumi Command](https://www.pulumi.com/registry/packages/command/).
+Here, the folder's contents are synced to an Azure Blob Storage container, but instead of managing each file as an `azure.storage.Blob`, the component invokes the Azure CLI (specifically the `az storage blob sync` command) with [Pulumi Command](https://www.pulumi.com/registry/packages/command/).
 The optional `managedObjects` property lets you configure this behavior on a folder-by-folder basis.

 ```yaml
 name: synced-folder-examples-azure-yaml